hari0920/Deep-Learning/ramblings.md

 It comprehended the nose and mouth together to be a vase.
 Wow.
 Breastplate seriously?
 Maybe the eyes :P

-# Now we will try to find why is it so?
+## Now we will try to find why is it so?

 One reason could be that the network doesnt learn much about white well pixels.
 Shape is important for an image, curvature.
 The depth of an image in white is literally nothing.

 Lets try some filters to find out which can create such outlines or borders.
 [1] - Uses AI to detect boundaries.

+## Paper Reviews

 Points from [1]:
+       High-for-low and low-for-high: Efficient boundary detection from deep object features and its application to high-level vision.

 * Predicting boundaries by exploiting object level features from a pretreained object classification network. ...Hmmm.. similar to ours;
 * High level object features inform the low level boundary detection.